Asbestos Removal After Fire, Flood or Storm Damage

 Removing Asbestos The Safe Way, The Only Way

 If your property has been affected by fire, flood or storm damage, B&C Asbestos Removals is qualified to remove the affected walls, ceilings, cladding and fencing for you.
 We will safely remove the items containing asbestos and dispose of it in accordance with the current regulations so you won’t have to worry about your family, visitors or employees safety anymore.
 We have the relevant licensing and comply with all regulations with regards to asbestos removal.
-We are fully licensed asbestos roofing removal exerts operating across the greater Brisbane area & Sydney with all of our crews holding an A class license (AS1).
+We are fully licensed asbestos roofing removal exerts operating across Brisbane, Sunshine Coast & Gold Coast with all of our crews holding an A class license (AS1).

 Asbestos removal is a significant step forward toward increasing the safety of your property and the value of your home, commercial or industrial property.
 Our asbestos removal specialists have the necessary equipment and years of experience so you can be assured they will safely dispose of the asbestos from your property.

 During a fire, asbestos-containing building materials will typically crack or spall.
 Spalling is the process where flakes of the material ‘pop’ off due to the build-up of pressure inside the material.
 This typically happens when water heats up and turns to steam.

 Asbestos fibres released during a fire are mainly released through spalling.
 Fires involving asbestos-containing materials can produce a range of asbestos debris, including unburnt or partly burnt pieces of asbestos roofing, sheeting, fencing and the like.
 Some asbestos-containing materials can be severely damaged during the fire.